gaperton/Type-R/docsource/04_Record/03_Updates_and_change_events.md

 Makes the `record` to be the copy of `otherRecord`, recursively assigning all attributes.

-Works similar to `record.set( otherRecord.attributes, { merge : true });
+Works similar to `record.set( otherRecord.attributes, { merge : true })`;

 # Listening to events

-## Deep changes observation
+## Observable changes

+Object tree formed by records and collection is deeply observable by default; changes in tree leafs triggers the changes of all parent elements in sequence.

-Records automatically listens to change events of nested records and collections, and triggers the corresponding change events on its attributes.
-It means that the single attribute change deeply inside of aggregation tree will trigger change events on all the parents in a sequence.
+Records automatically listens to change events of all nested records and collections, and triggers the corresponding change events on its attributes.

 ### `attrDef` attr : Type.has.changeEvents( false )

-Do _not_ listen for the inner changes of the `attr`.
+Do _not_ listen for the inner changes of the specific `attr`.

-## Custom attribute change watchers

-Declaratively attach the watcher in attribute definition.
-Subscription will be managed automatically.
+## Listening to events in the record

+Record has declarative API for managing event subscriptions for its attributes.

 ### `attrDef` attr : Type.has.watcher( 'methodName' )
 ### `attrDef` attr : Type.has.watcher( function( value, name ){ ... } )

 Attach `change:attr` event listener to the particular record's attribute.

 _Watcher function_ has the signature `( attrValue, attrName ) => void` and is executed in the context of the record.
+Note that it differs from the event signature.

 ```javascript
 @define class User extends Record {